Recurly reveals that it recovered nearly $1B in subscription revenue for customers over course of 2022

 In 2022, the average overall churn rate for Recurly customers was 6.9%, with voluntary churn at 4.7% and involuntary churn at 2.2%.
 Recurly’s churn management functionality specifically helps prevent the latter, which tends to happen when a customer’s payment method changes or when their card expires.
 In 2022, Recurly saved 76.4% of at-risk subscribers from involuntary churn.
 Given that the data shows that roughly half of a subscribers’ total customer lifetime happens after the point of recovery, recovery events are instrumental toward building long-term subscriber relationships.
 All-in-all, 14.8M subscriptions were saved.

 “Since July of last year, we released several new features to further improve the subscriber experience, including invoice customizations, and proactive and reactive recovery features that reduce subscriber churn,” Burkhart said.
 “We’ve also enhanced data visualization tools to deliver comprehensive insights on the health of customers’ subscriptions, helping our customers explore, analyze, and share real-time business analytics.”

 Subscription growth hinges on great user experience and by proactively optimizing transactions to safeguard payment.
 Recurly not only helps to ensure that consumers don’t run into issues maintaining their subscriptions, but also helps its customers recognize as much as 12.9% more revenue, the average of the typical revenue increase once using the recovered revenue techniques of Recurly.

-To learn more about Recurly and its churn benchmarks, please visit https://recurly.com/resources/report/state-of-subscriptions-churn/.
+To learn more about Recurly and its churn benchmarks, please visit our State of subscriptions Churn report page.